SELECT COMMITTEE ON EMERGENCY MANAGEMENT OVERSIGHT

 Chair of the Committee

-Lorne Coe regularly served as a substitute member of the Committee.
+LORNE COE, BILLY PANG and RANDY PETTAPIECE regularly served as substitute members of the Committee.

 Clerk of the Committee